 The discount must comprise a price reduction of the products included in the actual delivery triggering the discount.
-The cost-based discount must be clearly stated on the invoice, or a credit note issued immediately after delivery, indicate how it is calculated, and be separate from discounts granted on products not covered by the restrictions.
+The cost-based discount must be clearly stated on the invoice, or a credit note issued immediately after delivery, to indicate how it is calculated, and it must be separate from discounts granted on products not covered by the restrictions.
+Bonuses must not be provided to the end users of medicinal products, whether individuals or patient groups, neither directly nor indirectly.
+However, hospital owners may be granted a bonus in connection with the sale of products to a hospital.